z/VM Training

 Training.
 You need it.
 We have it.

 Often, there is limited time for learning.
-To that end, we have created the agenda below to allow for both instructor led classes and self-study classes/links.
-Instructor led classes will be given periodically via Webex.
-Currently, Velocity Software is hiring and training new hires that will be going through this same training.
+To that end, we have created the agenda below to allow for both instructor-led classes (that will be recorded and posted) and self-study classes/links.
+Instructor-led classes will utilize Webex with user credentials being provided upon registration.
+Currently, Velocity Software is hiring and training these new hires will be using this same training!

 Upcoming classes: